LHalpern/RollingSales/README.md

-# RollingSales
-Analyze Manhattan Rolling Condominium and Cooperative Sales
+# Analyze Manhattan Rolling Condominium and Cooperative Sales Data

 Using Pandas and Bokeh to Analyze and Visualze NYC Cooperative and Condominium Apartment Sales

+See [my blog post](http://www.boardpackage.com/most-active-buildings/) for additional context on this project.

 ![alt text](screenshots/most_sales_barcharts.png "Bar Charts Most Sales")